a2kohli/cse15l-lab-reports/lab2_report.md

 ![Image](tester_output.png)

+Note: there are two failures here.
+This is because the code I wrote had other tests as well and another one of them failed.

 The failure of testReverseInPlace2 is because the test expected 2 at index 2 of input1 but found 3.

 **The before and after code**